Many-body quantum resources of graph states: Results

-hence the new optimal direction changes to $\vec{\kappa}^*=\{z_1,y_2,y_3,x_4,\dots,x_L\}$, and $\gamma=1$.
-Therefore, the entanglement- and nonlocality-depth, compared to Eq.~\eqref{eq.ghz.N}, have dropped by either one party or two parties, see Eqs~\eqref{eq.depth.e} and~\eqref{eq.depth.b} respectively.
-When analyzing the subsequent couplings we always identify the dominant GHZ component.
-Next, providing the additional connection between third and fourth qubit via the $\cz^{(34)}$ the new optimal direction changes $\vec{\kappa}^*=\{z_1,y_2,y_3,x_4,\dots,x_L\} \to \vec{\kappa}^*=\{z_1,z_2,x_3,z_4,x_5,\dots,x_L\}$, and $\gamma=2$.
+Now, the GHZ terms can easily be recognized.
+The coupling of the first two terms is obtained with the direction $\vec{\kappa}^*=\{z_1,y_2,y_3,x_4,\dots,x_L\}$, and the parameter $\gamma$ grows from 0 (GHZ state) to $\gamma=1$.
+Therefore, locality or separability grows, compared with Eq.~\eqref{eq.ghz.N}, by either one or two parties, see Eqs~\eqref{eq.depth.b} and~\eqref{eq.depth.en} respectively.
+When analyzing subsequent couplings, we always identify the dominant GHZ component.
+By adding the connection between the third and fourth qubits via the $\cz^{(34)}$ gate and focusing only on the GHZ components from the first line of Eq.~\eqref{eq.star.two} the optimal direction becomes

+and the parameter grows to the value $\gamma=2$.
 Consecutive couplings modify the optimal bases only for the pair of newly coupled nodes.
-For instance, the next two links results in the optimal $\vec{\kappa}^*=\{z_1,z_2,x_3,z_4,z_5,x_6,\dots,x_L\}$, and $\gamma=3$.
-From now on, the pattern is established: when a connection is added to an even number of links, $\gamma$ always grows by one.
-When added to an odd number of connections, $\gamma$ remains unchanged.
-Interestingly, the closing connection either keeps $\gamma$ constant (for $L$ even) or increases it by 1 (if $L$ is odd).
+For example, the next two couplings give the optimal $\vec{\kappa}^*=\{z_1,z_2,x_3,z_4,z_5,x_6,\dots,x_L\}$, and $\gamma=3$.
+From this point on, a pattern emerges: whenever a link is added to an even number of links, $\gamma$ always increases by one.
+When added to an odd number of links, however, it remains the same.
+Interestingly, the closing connection either keeps $\gamma$ constant (if $L$ is even) or increases it by 1 (if $L$ is odd).
 This general analysis allows us to predict the strength of quantum correlations in any star graph state~\cite{supp}.